USEPA/Scribe-Data-View-Tool/README.md

     Or install the project's Python dev dependencies directly from the project's existing Pipfile.
     > pipenv install --dev

+3. IMPORTANT: Finally, need to rollback versions of the installed Python package dependencies which have breakings bugs in their most recent releases.
+- Presently, the only Python library dependency which latest release has a breaking bug is the pyodbc dependency (version 4.0.28).
+- To fix this, rollback the pyodbc dependency back to version `4.0.27`.

+### Apply Django Data Model Migrations to Database
-3. Apply new app registry data model migrations based on the changes detected in the app data models
+1. Apply new app registry data model migrations based on the changes detected in the app data models
     > python manage.py makemigrations

     > python manage.py makemigrations scribe_models

-4. Synchronize migrations just to the default Scribe-Data-View-Tool database with the default django models/migrations.
+2. Synchronize migrations just to the default Scribe-Data-View-Tool database with the default django models/migrations.
    Run manage.py to set the project settings, and have the project’s setting files point to the project's environment (.env) variables:
     > python manage.py migrate --database default

-5. IMPORTANT: Finally, need to rollback versions of the installed Python package dependencies which have breakings bugs in their most recent releases.
-- Presently, the only Python library dependency which latest release has a breaking bug is the pyodbc dependency (version 4.0.28).
-- To fix this, rollback the pyodbc dependency back to version `4.0.27`.

 ### Run The Local Development Servers
 These commands start/run the project's local development web servers.
 From two separate command-line prompts, run these two commands (one to invoke the JS dependencies, and the other to run the local web server).